- What Is Green Food Powder?

 Ketōnd wrote an excellent article on the subject explaining how the company handles testing for heavy metals*.

 You’re probably familiar with the term “superfoods,” which describes foods that are incredibly nutrient-dense.
 The assumption is that the more nutrients a food packs, the healthier it is.

-Examples of “known” superfoods include chia seeds, dark leafy greens, most berries, blue-green algae, etc.
+Examples of “known” superfoods include chia seeds, dark leafy greens, most berries and blue-green algae.

 For example, many dark leafy greens, including Swiss chard and spinach, contain antinutrients (such as oxalates) that significantly reduce the food’s nutritional value by hampering mineral absorption.

 Also, studies have shown that vitamin A is 15 to 20 times more bioavailable in meat than in plant sources, while iron is three times more bioavailable in meat than in plants.